 Favorite thing about the 13th arrondissement.

 The thing I love most about the 13th is the diversity and the lively spirit.
-Even though it’s a rather residential area, it has a very diverse and colourful flair.
+Even though it’s a rather residential area, it has a very diverse and colorful flair.

 Least favorite thing about the 13th arrondissement.